Tatsh/coding-standards/php.md

 * British spelling is preferred in documentation and comments, while American spelling must be used with identifiers (such as class names and variable names). ```analyzer``` not ```analyser``` in identifiers while preferring ```behaviour``` over ```behavior``` in comments.
 * All documentation within a documentation block must be spelled correctly (prefer British spelling) and have periods at the end of sentences.
 * Exception messages may omit periods, but should still follow the same spelling convention.
-* Single quotes should be preferred and double qoutes should only be used when necessary.
+* Single quotes should be preferred and double quotes should only be used when necessary.
 * Heredoc and nowdoc should only be used when absolutely necessary.

 ## PHP tags